2022 Annual Request & Progress Report

 Dear Friends of Sycamore Trust,

 Here’s what Father Bill Miscamble, C.S.C., award-winning historian and former chair of the History Department and Rector of Moreau Seminary, said about us at this year’s Annual Breakfast during Reunion Weekend:

-With a solid base of Notre Dame alumni, family, and friends on our mailing list, strong support from Catholic news sources and a host of social media and blog sites that report on our bulletins, and an extraordinarily popular annual event during Reunion weekend (reinstated this year following two years of university-imposed COVID restrictions), it’s clear that that our mission has struck a chord.
+With a solid base of Notre Dame alumni, family, and friends on our mailing list, strong support from Catholic news sources and a host of social media and blog sites that report on our bulletins, and an very popular annual event during Reunion weekend (reinstated this year following two years of university-imposed COVID restrictions), it’s clear that that our mission has struck a chord.

-If you would like to know more about any one of these individual initiatives, please get in touch with me.
+If you would like to know more about any one of these projects, please get in touch with us.

 The world needs devout Catholic leaders whose faith not only defines their spiritual identity but is also the governing force of their lives.
 And these leaders need a Catholic alternative to top tier universities lest the most capable of them are diverted from a deeper purpose and instilled instead with secular values and dedicated to building a secular society.
 Notre Dame, with its abundant resources, its stellar academic credentials, and its rich Catholic tradition is the single school with even a remote possibility of filling this role.